I absolutely LOVE travelling in The Middle East.

 The poor girl was clearly holding back tears as she cleared my table just minutes later.

 “Wow, you’re a lot more patient than me,” I said.

 She mustered a smile and replied that she had to be as it was her job.
 She was in a lose-lose situation.
-Another hotel policy was the old “the customer is always right” bollocks and she was pretty sure she’d lose 25% of her wages if the woman complained.
+Another hotel policy was the old “the customer is always right” bollocks and she was pretty sure she’d lose at least 25% of her wages if the woman complained.
 Apparently, it happens a lot.

-This wasn’t the first story like this in the Gulf region of The Middle East that I’d heard and I’m pretty sure it won’t be the last.
+This wasn’t the first story like this in the Gulf region of The Middle East that I’d heard and sadly, I’m pretty sure it won’t be the last.